Karim-Muhammad/Learn-Nodejs/7-routes/readme.md

-__note__, we use `router` instead of `app` because we want to use this middleware in specific route, not all routes. so we use `router` instead of `app` to use this middleware in specific route if we used .use('/), will cause some error
+__note__, we use `router` instead of `app` because we want to use this middleware in specific route, not all routes. so we use `router` instead of `app` to use this middleware in specific route.

+> if we used `router.use('/')` instead `router.all('/')`  will cause some logic error in case this route has children,
-so advice: use `.use()` in case this routes has more children routes and in another file like <type>Router.js, and use `.all()` in case this route has no children routes, because it will match it exactly.
+> so advice: use `.use()` in case this routes has more children routes and in another file like <type>Router.js, and use `.all()` in case this route has no children routes, because it will match it exactly.

 ```js
 router.all('/', (req, res, next)=> {